christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 In the Divine Service, God gives us the Gospel from the baptismal font, the pulpit, and the altar.
 We receive these gifts of salvation, then we give Him thanksgiving in word and in song.

+> We do not abolish the Mass, but religiously maintain and defend it.
+For among us masses are celebrated every Lord’s Day and on the other festivals, in which the Sacrament is offered to those who wish to use it, after they have been examined and absolved.
+And the usual public ceremonies are observed, the series of lessons, of prayers, vestments, and other like things
+> <cite>Apology to the Augsburg Confession, Article XXIV.1, "The Mass"</cite>

 ## The Liturgy

+We follow the Lutheran Service Book (LSB) during the Liturgy along with the printed bulletin for that day that will guide us through the Divine Service with LSB page number references included for each section.

 ### Preparation